Skip to main content

 }

-Create a policy for the monitoring token:
+Create the monitoring token

-# Create a monitoring policy
+# Create a read-only monitoring policy

 vault policy write otel-monitor - <<EOF